ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 ```

 Supports <a href="https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin">the Parameterized Trigger plugin</a>.
 The plugin is configured by adding triggers
 to other projects, multiple triggers can be specified.
 The projects arg is a comma separated list of downstream projects.
-The condition arg is one of these
-possible values: SUCCESS, UNSTABLE, UNSTABLE_OR_BETTER, UNSTABLE_OR_WORSE, FAILED.
+The condition arg has to be set to "ALWAYS" when using the Parameterized Trigger as a build step rather than a post-build action.
 The methods inside the downstreamTriggerClosure are optional, though it
 makes the most sense to call at least one.
 Each one is relatively self documenting, mapping directly to what is seen in the UI.
 The predefinedProp and
 predefinedProps methods are used to accumulate properties, meaning that they can be called multiple times to build a superset of properties.